enginecommerce/engine-flight-manual/people/work_hours.md

 ### Ask your question via Slack and be patient for a response

-* Respect each other’s working/focusing hours
+* Respect each other's working/focusing hours
 * Expect that your request will be treated with respect, but as non-urgent.
 * **If your need is urgent, say so, and feel free to make a Slack call that rings loudly and forever**
 * If you have not received a response for longer than 10 minutes during core hours, you may feel free to message again politely